-The Trump administration has been wishing for quick removal/deportation of denied asylum seekers for quite some time now.
+The Trump administration has wished for quick removal/deportation of denied asylum seekers for quite some time now.
 This wish has now been granted.
-On Thursday, the supreme court ruled that the government’s ability to removed denied asylum seekers from the United States can be expedited.
+On Thursday, the Supreme Court ruled that the government’s ability to remove denied asylum seekers from the United States can be expedited.

-Asylum seekers are those who are not coming to the United States simply to seek a good life.
-Rather, they are also people who are coming to United States to escape a terrible life, which is a very different thing.
+Asylum seekers are not coming to the United States for a good life.
+Rather, they are also coming to the United States to escape a terrible life, which is very different.
 On the one hand, an immigrant might be coming here from the U.K. to work.

-But those who are here and are seeking asylum –i.e. have not yet gotten asylum– are now at a greater risk of deportation.
-Surely this has been a moral failure on the part of the United States –especially, as attorney Gelernt pointed out, if we base our morals on the constitution.
+But those who are here seeking asylum –i.e., have not yet gotten asylum– are now at a greater risk of deportation.
+Surely, this has been a moral failure on the part of the United States –especially, as attorney Gelernt pointed out if we base our morals on the Constitution.

 Attorney Advertisement: Prior results do not guarantee future outcomes.